 These long day ahead, with their sunshine and sun showers, sprinklers and sports games, lend themselves perfectly to the magic of storytelling — and Spring books for children perfectly capture this beautiful season.
 So make sure that you pitch a tent in your backyard and gaze at the stars before you head into your sleeping bag, or simply take a break from diving into swimming pools to enjoy some wonderful stories with a glass of ice cold lemonade.

-Here are some of our favorite books celebrating the magic of the outdoors and those first beautiful blooms of Spring.
+Here are some of our favorite books spring books for kids celebrating the magic of the outdoors and those first beautiful blooms of the season.
 Enjoy!

 The Essential List of Spring Books for Children!

 The Gardener, by Sarah Stewart and illustrated by David Small: When Lydia goes to stay with her uncle in the big gray city, she brings a suitcase full of seeds with her.
 She slowly brings joy to the people around her with the flowers she grows, but its the rooftop garden she creates that truly infuses her world with color.
 Support independent bookstores and get the book on Bookshop.org right here!

 In Our Garden, by Pat Zietlow Miller and illustrated by Melissa Crowton: In this darling book, Millie has just moved to America from a place across the ocean.
 Life in her new city feels gray, until Millie has a grand idea that’s soft and bright and makes her bounce.
 A garden!
 Her school has just the perfect roof for it, too, but now she has to convince her classmates and teacher to implement her idea.
 When everyone jumps on board, Millie and her classmates realize it takes patience and lots of work to build a garden.
 In fact, it takes a whole community!
 But thanks to the garden, the community comes together and helps Millie’s new city feel more like home.
 Support independent bookstores and get the book on Bookshop.org right here!